 Vein ultrasounds are useful for viewing and examining larger vein close to the skin’s surface.
 However, veins deep beneath the skin, especially small veins in the calf, can be hard to see with vein ultrasounds.

-If you already suffer from varicose veins or some other vein disorder, a vein ultrasound can help make a timely diagnosis.
-This will increase the chances of you reversing your vein disorder.
+Suppose you already suffer from varicose veins or some other vein disorder.
+In that case, a simple vein ultrasound can help make a timely diagnosis and increase your chances of reversing your vein disorder.
+Contact Vein Envy today to learn more!